Hurricane Ida Updates

 To report a tree blocking the roadway in the Hammond city limits, call 985-277-5601.

-Tangipahoa Parish Schools will reopen campuses for teachers on Monday, Sept 20, with students beginning classes on Tuesday, Sept 21.
+Tangipahoa Parish Schools reopened campuses for teachers on Monday, Sept 20, and students began classes on Tuesday, Sept 21.

-Holy Ghost and St. Thomas Aquinas Catholic Schools will reopen on Monday, Sept 20.
+Holy Ghost and St. Thomas Aquinas Catholic Schools reopened on Monday, Sept 20.

-Southeastern Louisiana University – Campus will reopen on Friday, Sept 17.
-All classes and activities resume pre-closure status and schedules on Monday, Sept 20.
+Southeastern Louisiana University – Campus reopened on Friday, Sept 17.
+All classes and activities resumed pre-closure status and schedules on Monday, Sept 20.

 The Hammond City Court reopened on Monday, Sept 13.